by The Law Office of Frank Ciardi | Nov 30, 2020 | Criminal Defense

 Nevertheless, the changing climate has affected these cases.
 Many jurors now see marijuana use as a health and safety issue as opposed to a criminal law issue.
 After all, opioid painkiller overdoses have killed tens of thousands of Americans in this century.
 Marijuana overdoses have made lots of people sick, but they have never killed anyone.
 Additionally, some of the legal changes have created proof problems that are difficult or impossible for prosecutors to overcome.

-The changing climate has made it much easier for a drug possession defense lawyer to successfully resolve these charges.
+The changing climate has made it much easier for a drug possession defense lawyer to resolve these charges successfully.
 That resolution could be a complete dismissal of charges, normally due to a lack of evidence or legal insufficiency, or a favorable out-of-court settlement which involves pretrial diversion or a similar program.

 Marijuana Drug Possession Charges in New York

 Frequently, we equate possession with ownership (e.g. the “possessions” in my house).
 But the criminal court is different.
 Possession has a much more specific meaning.
 The state must prove the following three elements:

 - Produce the Substance in Court: Guns, drugs, and other physical evidence are only admissible in court if officers had a valid warrant or a search warrant exception applied.
 Some common exceptions, which usually apply in traffic stops and other incidental contact arrests, include plain view and consent to search.

 - Prove the Substance was Illegal: In many drug cases, this prong is essentially a formality.
 But in marijuana cases, this element is often a game-changer.
 Hemp and marijuana are almost identical in almost every way.
 They look alike, smell alike, and so on.
 But since hemp is legal, the state must prove, beyond a reasonable doubt, that the substance was marijuana.